matuteiglesias/journal/content/Teaching/2024-11-27_Comprehensive_Feedback_and_Evaluation_Session.md

 ## 📅 2024-11-27 — Session: Comprehensive Feedback and Evaluation Session

 **🕒 20:40–22:15**
-**🏷️ Labels**: feedback, mathematics, evaluation, linear algebra, data visualization
+**🏷️ Labels**: Feedback, Mathematics, Evaluation, Linear Algebra, Data Visualization
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to provide detailed feedback and evaluation on various exercises and projects related to mathematics, linear algebra, and [[data visualization]].
+The primary goal of this session was to provide detailed feedback and evaluation on various exercises and projects related to mathematics, linear algebra, and data visualization.

 ### Key Activities
 - Analyzed and provided feedback on Consigna 6, focusing on improving clarity and comprehension of mathematical concepts.